 Enrolled in a.y.
 2020/2021

-The compilation of the study plan is compulsory for every enrollment year, even if you do not plan to apply any changes.
+The compilation of the study plan is compulsory in every enrollment year, even if you do not intend to apply any changes.

 Study plan regulations

 Please refer to the general curriculum rules addressed to students of Barchelor’s Degree and Master’s Degree courses.

 The relevant educational School verifies the consistency of teaching activities integrated with the optional credits in the formative project.
 Consistency refers to the individual curriculum presented and thus will be evaluated taking into account the reasons that may be provided.

 If there is evidence of serious inconsistency, the personal curriculum will not be approved.